rdawson46/editor/README.md

     - etc

 ## Todo
+* impl ropes into system
+    * add functions for inserting and fetching at indexed
+    * first impl in background and do testing to check for consistency
+* clearing sys messages
+* improve directory buffer events
+* add syntax highlighting with tree-sitter
+    * add basic color schemes
 * work out messages not displaying and clearing
     * due to clearing message when changing mode
-* impl ropes into system
-* add directory buffer events
 * define runtime better for action (motions, commands, etc) handling
 * improve/fix testing suite
 * fix all todos and fixes in proj